 - Inserting “guard traces” between the two transmission lines

 - Rows of “ground” vias on both sides of a sensitive signal

-The most common method proposed for controlling crosstalk is to limit the length that two transmission lines run side by side.
-There are even routines in several PCB routers that allow the designer to insert a length number and allow the routing tool to prevent routing longer than this amount.
+The most common method proposed for controlling capacitive coupling crosstalk is to limit the length that two transmission lines run side by side.
+There are even routines in several PCB routers that allow the designer to insert a length number and allow the routing tool to prevent routing longer than this amount to reduce coupling capacitance.
 For this method to work, this length must be less than the critical length shown in Figure 2.
-If the length of a parallel run reaches the critical length it can be seen that continuing to run parallel beyond that point does not result in increased crosstalk.
+If the length of a parallel run reaches the critical length, it can be seen that continuing to run parallel beyond that point does not result in increased crosstalk.
 Figure 3 is a plot of critical length as a function of signal rise time.
 There are three curves on the graph corresponding to three different dielectric constants (er). two corresponds to Teflon, three corresponds to most ribbon cables and four corresponds to most dielectrics found in PCBs.

 As can be seen, as rise times get faster the critical length gets shorter.
 With a rise time of 1.4 nSec, the critical length is about 6 inches or 15 cm.
 If the router were set to allow three inches of parallel run, it would be possible to make most of the connections in most designs without running out of board space or layers.
 Unfortunately, very few modern integrated circuits are that slow.
 Currently, rise times as fast as 100 picoseconds are very common.
 Looking at Figure 3, it can be seen that critical length at 100 picoseconds is less than half an inch or about 1.5 cm.
 At these rise times, length control will not work.
 This has been well known in the supercomputer industry for a very long time and has not been the method used to control backward crosstalk.